 Interest rate risk.
 The market value of debt securities generally varies in response to changes in prevailing interest rates.
 Interest rate changes can be sudden and unpredictable.
 In addition, short-term and long-term rates are not necessarily correlated to each other as short-term rates tend to be influenced by government monetary policy while long-term rates are market driven and may be influenced by macroeconomic events (such as economic expansion or contraction), inflation expectations, as well as supply and demand.
 During periods of declining interest rates, the market value of debt securities generally increases.
 Conversely, during periods of rising interest rates, the market value of debt securities generally declines.
 This occurs because new debt securities are likely to be issued with higher interest rates as interest rates increase, making the old or outstanding debt securities less attractive.
-In general, the market prices of long-term debt securities.
-The longer a Fund's average weighted portfolio duration, the greater the potential impact a change in interest rates will have on its share price.
+In general, the market prices of long-term debt securities or securities that make little (or no) interest payments are more sensitive to interest rate fluctuations than shorter-term debt securities.
+The longer the Fund's average weighted portfolio duration, the greater the potential impact a change in interest rates will have on its share price.
 Also, certain segments of the fixed income markets, such as high quality bonds, tend to be more sensitive to interest rate changes than other segments, such as lower-quality bonds.